ssunchu10/CST438-Project-1/README.md

 2. Hourly Forecast: Provides weather updates for the current day in 3-hour intervals, including future predictions for morning, afternoon, evening, and night.

-3. Search Functionality: Users can search for any city in the world (handled by another teammate) and set it as the default city on the homepage.
+3. Search Functionality: Users can search for any city in the world and set it as the default city on the homepage.

 4.Location Detection: Upon login, the app detects the user's current location, confirms the city or ZIP code, and displays the weather for that location.